jinhangjiang/jinhangjiang.github.io/about.md

 ### More Information

-I was a foreign high exchange student at Kingman High School in Kingman, KS, in 2014.
+I was a foreign high school exchange student at Kingman High School in Kingman, KS, in 2014.
 After graduating from high school, I went to The University of Kansas for my bachelor's degree.
 I spent two years studying Accounting and switched my major in the senior year to Business Analytics.
 In November of 2019, I joined a team of three and won second place in the H&R Block machine learning competition at KU.